Name: Bettina Bodi

 Dr Elizabeth Evans - University of Nottingham

-Dr Jan-Noel Thon - University of Nottingham
+Dr Jan-Noel Thon - Norwegian University of Science and Technology

 - Research Assistant on Mapping Television Audiences Project (led by Liz Evans), exploring the audience research strategies currently employed by broadcasters and media agencies.